-Net Enrollment (WVC §18-9A-2) - The number of students enrolled in pre-kindergarten through grade twelve and special education programs in the public schools of a county, reported on a full-time equivalency (FTE) basis, plus adults enrolled in regular secondary vocational programs, limited to a maximum of 1,000 of these students, statewide.
+Net Enrollment (WVC §18-9A-2) - The number of students enrolled in pre-kindergarten through grade twelve and special education programs in the public schools of a county, reported on a full-time equivalency (FTE) basis, plus adults enrolled in vocational programs, limited to a maximum of 2,500 of these students, statewide.

 Pre-kindergarten (early childhood) enrollment includes both the students enrolled in programs operated by the school district and those operated by collaborative community partners.
-Pre-kindergarten students must be four years of age by September 1 of the year in which they are enrolled in the program.
+Pre-kindergarten students must be four years of age by July 1 of the year in which they are enrolled in the program.
 Through the 2015 - 16 school year, the program was required to provide a minimum of 12 hours of instruction per week and a pre-kindergarten student was required to attend 24 hours a week in order to be counted as a full-time equivalent (FTE).
 The pre-kindergarten program requirements changed for the 2016-17 year and all programs are required to offer 1500 minutes of instruction per week (48,000 per year), which is the equivalent of 25 hours to be counted as a FTE.

 Furthermore, the net enrollment is adjusted for the purpose of determining the basic state aid allowance for the district's whose net enrollment is less than 1,400 students, but this adjustment is for funding purposes only and not added to the district's actual net enrollment.
 The adjustment is computed by determining the difference between the district's actual student population and 1,400 and then multiplying the difference by the percent determined by dividing the State's lowest student population density by that district's actual student population density.
+After the passage of HB 206, the subtotal of the actual enrollment plus the adjustment is then increased by an additional 10%, up to a maximum of 1,400 students.